-Health services for students are available in Gannett Health Center.
+Health services.
+Health services for students are available at Gannett Health Center.
 Students are entitled to unlimited general medical visits at the center without charge.
 Acutely ill students are seen promptly without an appointment.
-Students are also entitled to counseling services and ordinary laboratory and X-ray examinations necessary for diagnosis and treatment.
+Counseling services and ordinary laboratory and X-ray examinations necessary for diagnosis and treatment are available on-site.
+More information on services available for students and fees for services that are not provided free of charge may be obtained at the center.
 Student spouses can receive medical care on a fee-for-service or prepaid basis.
-Prepaid services can be arranged for at Gannett Health Center.
-Information on the services for students that require a fee are available at the center.

 The Accident and Sickness Insurance Plan (for Cornell students and their dependents) supplements basic health care by providing twelve-month insurance coverage for hospital and ambulance-related services over and above benefits provided by the Department of University Health Services.
-This insurance protects the student when away from the Cornell campus (e.g., during vacations).
+That insurance protects the student when away from the Cornell campus (e.g., during vacations).
 All students are covered and billed for insurance unless they waive the coverage.
 The insurance may be waived if the student has other insurance coverage or recognizes the risk and accepts the financial responsibility for health care beyond that provided by the University.

-More-detailed information about health insurance or health services may be obtained by writing to or visiting the Department of University Health Services, Gannett Health Center, Cornell University, 10 Central Avenue, Ithaca, New York 14853 (telephone 607/256-4082).
+More-detailed information about health insurance and health services may be obtained from the Department of University Health Services, Gannett Health Center, Cornell University, 10 Central Avenue, Ithaca, New York 14853-3101 (607/256-4082).

-Services for the Disabled

-Cornell University is committed to assisting those disabled students who have special needs.
-A brochure describing services for the disabled student may be obtained by writing to the Office of Equal Opportunity, Cornell University, 217 Day Hall, Ithaca, New York 14853.
+Services for the disabled.
+Cornell University is committed to assisting disabled students who have special needs.
+A brochure describing services for the disabled student may be obtained from the Office of Equal Opportunity, Cornell University, 234 Day Hall, Ithaca, New York 14853-2801.
 Questions or requests for special assistance may also be directed to that office.

-Housing
+Housing.
 Charles Evans Hughes Hall provides accommodations (including singles, doubles, and suites) for about a hundred male and female law students.
-The spacious and comfortable residence hall, completed in 1964, is connected to Myron Taylor Hall and overlooks Cascadilla Gorge.
-Hughes Hall is convenient to the library and classrooms.
+The spacious and comfortable residence hall is connected to Myron Taylor Hall and overlooks Cascadilla Gorge.
+It is convenient to the library and classrooms.
 Preference is given to first-year students in allocating the limited number of spaces in Hughes Hall.

-Other graduate residence units available to single law students include Sage and Schuyler halls, though space in these two halls is also limited.
+Other graduate residence units available to single law students include Sage and Schuyler halls, though space in those halls is also limited.